 Increasingly, professional accounting involves much more than the application of technical knowledge.
-Accountants are responsible for providing information and advice that supports important decisions that affect organisations, people and their lives, and society as a whole.
+Accountants are responsible for providing information and advice that supports important decisions affecting organisations, people and their lives, and society as a whole.
 With the privileges and benefits that accompany professional status come a variety of obligations, foremost of which is the obligation to put the good of society ahead of personal interests.

-This module considers what it means to be a professional accountant in the contemporary global business context.
-It examines the wide range of capabilities and skills required, and the various environments in which accountants work.
-There is a focus on the roles, relationships and activities of accountants and the pressures that can challenge a professional accountant in their working life.
+This module considers what it means to be a professional accountant in the contemporary global business environment, including the regulatory professional framework within which they operate.
+It examines the wide range of capabilities and skills required of accountants, the various sectors in which accountants work and the roles that accountants undertake.
 There is also an emphasis on what the profession must do to ensure it enjoys the confidence and trust of society and fulfils its role as a positive social force.